TID-Lab/aggie/docs/content/smtc/smtc.md

   <tr>
     <td style="text-align:center">2</td>
     <td>Personnel</td>
-    <td>Set up STMC and teams.
+    <td>Set up SMTC and teams.
 Build relationships with relevant stakeholders and communicate SMTC value added on the day of monitoring the event</td>
   </tr>

   <tr>